UCBerkeleySETI/hyperseti/docs/pipeline/preprocessing.md

 ```

 Where `N_acc` is the number of accumulations per time bin, and `n` is the length of the x array.

+### Blanking

+While the SK flagging does not blank data (i.e. set it to zero), there are two methods that do blank data:

+1) `config['preprocessing']['blank_extrema'] = MAX_SNR`: This will blank any stupidly bright signals with a S/N greater than user-supplied `float=MAX_SNR`.
+2) `config['preprocessing']['blank_edges'] = N_CHAN`: This blanks the edges of the gulp.
+Can be useful if the bandpass falls off steeply at the edges.
+Polynomial fits are also generally rubbish at the band edges which can cause issues if the edges are not flagged.

+### Bandpass removal

+Hyperseti currently has one method for bandpass removal: polynomial subtraction.
+Use the `config['preprocessing']['poly_fit'] = N` parameter to apply.